Spring Garden Revival

 Easton’s neighborhoods each present unique soil and environmental characteristics:

-• South Easton: Rocky upland soils, variable drainage, older developments, compaction issues, perennial ryegrass/fine fescue in shade, buffer zones near streams
+• South Easton: Rocky upland soils, variable drainage, newer developments with thin topsoil, compaction issues, perennial ryegrass and tall fescue mixes, moderate organic matter.

 Easton Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards